Recovery

 The local government should activate their recovery arrangements as early as possible.
 The District Emergency Management Advisor is available to provide guidance and support during this time.
 For more complex recoveries, the State Recovery Coordinator can also offer assistance.

-When safe to do so, the Incident Controller will liaise with the LRC to transition management of recovery activities to the local government and, where appointed, to the Event Recovery Coordinator or Controller.
+When safe to do so, the Incident Controller will liaise with the LRC to transition the coordination of recovery activities to the local government and/or, where appointed, to the Event Recovery Coordinator or Controller.

-When transitioning recovery activities to the local government, the Controlling Agency should brief the local government and provide clear information about:
+When transitioning the coordination of recovery activities to the local government, the HMA should brief the local government and provide clear information about:

 Relief and support services initiated during the response phase—such as those provided by the Department of Communities and other organisations— must be reviewed and considered for continuation or transition into recovery management.